markushinz/socket-gateway/README.md

 ### Inner Layer

-Put files `client.crt`, `client.key`, and `ca.crt` into `./tls/`.
+Put files `innerLayer.crt`, `innerLayer.key`, and `outerLayer.crt` into `./tls/`.
 The certificate is used for TLS connections from/to the outer layer.

-**The outer layer will only accept connections from the inner layer if `client.crt` is issued by the same CA as the certificate used for the outer layer (`socket_server.crt`).
-In order to satisfy all kinds of security goals, you have to make sure that no thrid party has access to such a certificate.
-The best way to go is to create a seperate CA that only issues two certificates, one for the outer and one for the inner layer.**

 *Optional*: Provide an environment variable `NODE_EXTRA_CA_CERTS` to extend the well known "root" CAs for your private APIs.